 I find Morrisonite to be particularly rich in details.
 Both the jasper and the beautiful location where it is found stimulate the imagination.
 I can count on delightful surprises when I attempt to capture its endless patterns and colors in closeup photos.

 The slabs shown below include an entire cross section of a jasper seam.
 The second photo shows a small section of a slab.
 Several examples exhibit the overlapping egg pattern that also occurs in several other types of jasper.

 Lapidary artists find a great deal to select from.
 While the finished cabs can be set in jewelry, the best are often acquired by collectors who prefer to keep these little works of natural and lapidary art just as they are.

 Lidia Kenig-Scher painted while Jim Flavin played various instruments.
-Here, Jim improvises on the didgeridoo while below it singing bowls respond sympathetically.
+Here, Jim improvises on the didgeridoo while singing bowls respond sympathetically.